bora399/python-works/README.md

-It just my python examples
+These are just my python examples